roaa-a11/icy-tower/README.md

 # icy-tower
 icy tower game .. edited version

-icy tower is a desktop game created with c++ basics and sfml
+icy tower is a desktop game created with c++ basics and sfml library

 **features :**